turboapps/docs/deploying/to_a_turbo_server/h-troubleshooting.md

 	a.
 Navigate to *Control Panel > Administrative Tools > Services* or *Control Panel > System and Security > Administrative Tools > Services*

 	b.
-Restart the **Spoon Server** service
+Restart the **Turbo Server** service

 2. Via the **Command Prompt** using the **net** command

 	a.
 Run a new command prompt (cmd.exe) as Administrator

 	b.
-Type the command net stop turbo to stop the Turbo Server service
+Type the command net stop turbo to stop the TurboServer service

 	The expected output for this command is:

-		The Spoon Server service is stopping.
+		The Turbo Server service is stopping.
-		The Spoon Server service was stopped successfully.
+		The Turbo Server service was stopped successfully.

 	c.
-Type the command net start turbo to start the Turbo Server service
+Type the command net start turbo to start the TurboServer service

 	The expected output for this command is: